rramsden/Teensy-Makefile/README.md

 Step-1: Install Dependencies for Compiling
 ------------------------------------------

-To compile C and C++ programs, you will need a collection of programs includ- ing avr-gcc, the avr-libc C library and avr-binutils.
+To compile C and C++ programs, you will need a collection of programs including avr-gcc, the avr-libc C library and avr-binutils.
 Installing all the required pieces separately can be difficult.
-Fortunately, there are complete, easy to in- stall packages for all major platforms.
+Fortunately, there are complete, easy to install packages for all major platforms.

-=Macintosh OS X
+**Macintosh OS X**
 http://www.obdev.at/products/avrmacpack/download.html

-=Linux, Ubuntu
+**Linux, Ubuntu**
 sudo apt-get install gcc-avr binutils-avr avr-libc

-=Windows
+**Windows**
 http://winavr.sourceforge.net/download.html

 Step-2: Compiling and Programming